Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

 Paste the Filter String at the bottom of the file.
 For multiple devices, paste each string on a new line.

-Disconnect from the Production Module, then Stop and restart it to apply changes.
+Disconnect from the instance, then Stop and restart it to apply changes.

 To adjust this, click on the Settings icon and click Streaming Mode.

-Then select Best Responsiveness to prioritze responsiveness or Best Quality to prioritize image quality.
+Then select Best Responsiveness to prioritize responsiveness or Best Quality to prioritize image quality.

 You also have the option to enable High Color Accuracy and can check current network conditions.